 Mobile recruiting is certainly not a new concept in staffing and recruiting in your industry.
-In the past 10 years, implementing mobile recruiting tactics has become increasingly more important for recruiting success!
+In the past 10 years, implementing mobile recruitment strategy and tactics has become increasingly more important for recruiting success!
 In the current candidate driven market though it is even more essential to keep candidates engaged throughout the whole recruiting funnel.
 From the initial application process, to communication throughout, statistics show the importance of giving candidates a mobile, user friendly experience to help decrease drop-off rates.
 In this article we will explore the benefits of having a mobile friendly application and utilizing SMS messaging as a form of communication with candidates.
-We will also explore the fancy world of Chatbots and how exactly they can come into play within our mobile recruiting strategies!
+We will also explore the fancy world of Chatbots and how exactly they can come into play within our mobile recruitment strategy!

 The Mobile Friendly Application